detunized/blog/content/posts/0024-go-telegram-bot-3.md

 }
 ```

 One small thing I don't like about this is that I'm forced to use positional SQL arguments if I want to use `sqlitex.Exec`.
-If wanted to use the column names like `"...
-VALUES ($user, $name, $date)"`, I'd have to use much wordier API.
+If I wanted to use the column names like `"...
+VALUES ($user, $name, $date)"`, I'd have to use a much wordier API.
 Prepare statement myself and then step through it.
 Like this:

 ```golang
 func store(message *tgbotapi.Message, db *sqlitex.Pool) {